9001/copyparty/README.md

 up2k has several advantages:
 * you can drop folders into the browser (files are added recursively)
 * files are processed in chunks, and each chunk is checksummed
-  * uploads resume if they are interrupted (for example by a reboot)
+  * uploads autoresume if they are interrupted by network issues
+  * uploads can be resumed if you reboot your browser or pc
   * server detects any corruption; the client reuploads affected chunks
   * the client doesn't upload anything that already exists on the server
+* much higher speeds than ftp/scp/tarpipe on some internet connections (mainly american ones) thanks to parallel connections
 * the last-modified timestamp of the file is preserved

 see [up2k](#up2k) for details on how it works